 Haem iron is more readily absorbed than inorganic iron which consists of both ferric (Fe3+) and ferrous (Fe2+) iron.
 Ferric iron must first be reduced to the ferrous form before it is absorbed.

 On a daily basis, only a small fraction of total iron requirement is gained from the diet.
-Most of the iron requirement is met from the recycling of iron within the reticuloendothelial system, which is freed from storage and returned to the active pool.
+Most of the iron requirement is met from the recycling of iron within the reticuloendothelial system, which is released from storage and returned to the active pool.

 Iron is stored in two forms, ferritin and its insoluble derivative haemosiderin.
 All cells have the ability to sequester iron as either ferritin or haemosiderin.
 The highest concentrations of stored iron are in the liver, spleen, and bone marrow.